123456789_123456789_123456789_123456789_123456789_

 Note:

-Retryable writes are only available on server versions at least 3.6 and with sharded clusters, replica sets, or load-balanced topologies.
+Retryable writes are only available with sharded clusters, replica sets, or load-balanced topologies.

 Will writes executed with this session be retried.